Imane-Azza/Imane-Azza/README.md

 ## Hi there 👋

-👩‍💻 AI & ML engineering student passionate about Computer Vision, Generative AI, and Intelligent Systems.
+My name is Imane, and I'm an AI & Machine Learning engineering student passionate about applying Computer Vision, Generative AI, and IoT to solve real-world problems.

-🌱 Currently exploring image processing, vision-based deep learning, and the intersection of Computer Vision & IoT.
+ - 🔭 I’m currently working on AI-driven projects involving computer vision, image processing, and embedded intelligent systems.

+ - 🌱 I’m currently learning more about Generative AI, Large Language Models (LLMs), and advanced computer vision algorithms.

-🤝 Open to collaborations on AI-driven vision and robotics projects that bridge innovation and real-world impact.
+ - 🤝 I’m looking to collaborate on AI, IoT, and robotics projects where innovation meets impact.

+ - 💬 I enjoy exploring topics in Computer Vision, Robotics, and Autonomous Systems.

+ - 📫 Feel free to reach out via LinkedIn

+ — I’m always open to discussing exciting AI projects and research ideas that have a meaningful impact on humanity!

 <!--
 **Imane-Azza/Imane-Azza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.